LizLicense/HAR-CNN-LSTM-ATT-pyTorch/README.md

 1. read directly from raw data:
 Download the raw data txt files and save them to 'rawdata' folder.

-Update the data folder path in the main.py file. some examples in hapt_data/rawdata/
+Update the data folder path in the main.py file.
+Some examples in hapt_data/rawdata/

 2. convert raw data to .pt files: